 Why use a Dutch holding company?

-The usage of a holding company normally is recommended for the following legal reasons:
+A Dutch holding company normally has the following legal advantages:

 - There are activities or assets that need to be kept separate from each other, for instance for liability reasons;